 PAWIS is a member organization of NAFCON.
 [NAFCON has] over thirty organizations nationwide that fight for the rights and welfare of Filipinos here in the United States.
 We have chapters here in [Northern California], [Southern California], [Las] Vegas, the Pacific Northwest, Chicago, [Washington] D.C., New Jersey, and New York.
-One of the campaigns focuses on ot both oppression as such and of voicelessness in the face of oppression.
-Both texts highlight the importance of wariness in the face of seemingly benevolent efforts to give voice to the voiceless, especialls, those efforts involve a rewriting on narrative the seeming the seeming the seeming of the person, but also the ways in which persons tell their own histories.
-Psychiatric theories and practices exact this exclusion by interpreting the expression of subjugated knowledges as symptoms, and the person who experiences them as, in the words of my former client, "an unreliable narrator."
-But tions already subjected to mental health systems and institutions, more often than not, they already are.
+One of the campaigns focuses on of both oppression as such and of voicelessness in the face of oppression.
+Both texts highlight the importance of wariness in the face of seemingly benevolent efforts to give voice to the voiceless, especialls; those efforts involve a rewriting of narrative the seeming the seeming of the se tions already subjected to mental health systems and institutions, more often than not, they already are.
 However, it is problemantic to conceptualize these experiences as symptoms or other signifiers of victimhood.
-As some postcolonial scholars (e.g., ORiley, 2007) have identified in the theme of haunting, the resurgence of subjugated knowledges via alternative media can be viewed as a kind of discursive resistance, that is, as a way in which subaltern subjects can, by remaining clusive and ethereal, have a voice or signify within dominant power structures that are founded and perpetuated
+As some postcolonial scholars (e.g., ORiley, 2007) have identified in the theme of haunting, the resurgence of subjugated knowledges via alternative media can be viewed as a kind of discursive resistance, that is, as a way in which subalters subjects can, by remaining clusive and ethereal, have a voice or signify within dominant power structures that are founded and perpetuated